agilira/iris/docs/IDLE_STRATEGIES_GUIDE.md

 ## Overview

-Following the wise counsel of the ancient Gemini, we have implemented a comprehensive system of configurable **Idle Strategies** for the Iris logging library.
+We have implemented a comprehensive system of configurable **Idle Strategies** for Iris.
 This addresses the critical issue of CPU consumption when the consumer loop has no work to process.

 ## The Problem